bdickason/sunflower/README.md

 ## Network effects

-Aside from the obvious network effect of the network growing stronger, we suspect that small groups of citizens will band together to improve the density and quality of the network in their vicinity if we make the geographic distribution, density, and quality of connection publicly available.
+Aside from the obvious network effect of the network growing stronger as it becomes more dense, we suspect that small groups of citizens will band together to improve the density and quality of the network in their vicinity if we make the geographic distribution, density, and quality of connection publicly available.
 If your network just needs 2-3 additional nodes to reach a backbone provider, that would be a strong incentive to go recruit other users in the area who fall into that path.

 ## Licensing

-All software will be available for free and open sourced and we will do our best to offer the service as close to free as possible.
+All software will be available for free and open source and we will do our best to offer the service as close to free as possible.

 All hardware will be available both for sale and all designs will be available for free via the internet so anyone can download, modify, 3D print, or manufacture them.